From Subgraphs to Everything: The Graph's Horizon Upgrade

 • Custom data delivery mechanisms

-This is what "enabling builders to scale" actually means.
-Whether building standard DeFi applications or pushing boundaries with AI analytics, high-frequency trading systems, or enterprise compliance tools, builders now have production-ready infrastructure that adapts to several use cases.
-Moreover, Horizon enables an entirely new innovation stream for data service developers to integrate new products into The Graph protocol.
+This is what "enabling builders to scale" is intended to mean.
+Whether building standard DeFi applications or pushing boundaries with AI analytics, high-frequency trading systems, or enterprise compliance-oriented tools, builders now have production-ready infrastructure designed to adapt to several use cases.
+Moreover, Horizon enables an entirely new innovation stream for data service developers to integrate new products into The Graph protocol, subject to governance and adoption.

 The Graph Multi-Service Infrastructure for DeFi to Custom Enterprise Data Needs

 Different use cases require different data services.
-A DeFi protocol tracking historical liquidity might use Subgraphs for their decentralized applications.
+A DeFi protocol tracking historical liquidity might use Subgraphs for its decentralized applications.
 The same protocol may need Substreams for real-time liquidation events and Token API for current balances and prices.
-Enterprises need custom data pipelines with on-premise deployment options that meet rigorous compliance and verifiability needs as specified by regulators across multiple jurisdictions.
+Enterprises need custom data pipelines with on-premise deployment options that meet rigorous compliance and verifiability, and compliance-oriented requirements as specified by regulators across multiple jurisdictions.

 Before Horizon, each use case required separate infrastructure, creating fragmentation and development bottlenecks.
-Horizon changes this: One protocol offers multiple services with shared economic security and unified payments.
-Each service can scale independently without compromising others.
+Horizon addresses this by providing a single protocol that supports multiple services with shared economic security and unified payments.
+Each service can scale independently, subject to protocol design, without compromising others.

 Economic scaling matters too.
-More services mean more GRT fees flowing through protocol.
-More activity leads to more token burns.
-Fee burns strengthen token scarcity.
-Issuance can be directed across multiple services to fund innovation.
-Every new data service increases the protocol's utility and value accrual, creating network effects that benefit all participants.
+More services result in additional GRT fees flowing through the protocol.
+Increased activity may lead to additional token burns where applicable, and issuance may be directed across multiple services through governance processes to fund innovation.
+Every new data service increases the protocol's functional scope and usage within the network, contributing to network effects that may benefit participants.
+However, there are no guarantees of value or returns.

 More Data Services Generate More Fees and Stronger GRT Value Accrual

 Horizon unlocks new economic growth for the protocol.
-More services mean more GRT fees, more token burns, and stronger scarcity.
-Service providers can earn across multiple services while Delegators gain exposure to diverse fee streams.
+More services may result in additional GRT fees, token burns as defined by protocol parameters, and expanded participation across service providers and Delegators.
+Service providers can earn across multiple services, while Delegators gain exposure to diverse fee streams.
 Protocol issuance can be directed strategically across services to fund innovation without governance bottlenecks.
-Every new data service increases the protocol's utility and value accrual.
+Every new data service expands the protocol's utility.

-Horizon represents four years of building toward this moment.
+Horizon represents years of building toward this moment.
 The Graph proved that decentralized data infrastructure works.
-Now the protocol is positioned to capture the full scope of blockchain data demand as the industry matures.
-Where competitors fragment across single solutions, The Graph consolidates around shared infrastructure that grows stronger with each new service.
+Now the protocol is positioned to support a wider range of blockchain data demand as the industry matures.
+Where competitors fragment across single solutions, The Graph consolidates around shared infrastructure designed to evolve with each new service.

 About The Graph